-When a read status (READ @ STS) operation is performed, the troubleshooter displays the result in binary form, where a "1" indicates a logic high status line.
-To determine which bits of the displayed read status correspond to specific status lines, each line has an assigned bit number, as listed in Table 3-2.
-Bit number zero (READ) appears at the far right of the display, while bit number 7 (POWER FAIL) appears at the far right.
+When a read status (READ @ STS) operation is performed, the troubleshooter displays the result in binary form, where a "1" indicates a logic high status line and a "0" indicates a logic low status line.
+To determine which characters of the display correspond to specific status lines, refer to Table 3-2.
+This table shows that each line is assigned a bit number.
+Bit number zero (WAIT) appears at the far right of the display, while bit number 7 (POWER FAIL) appears at the far left side.

-For example, if the READY (bit number 0) and POWER FAIL (bit number 7) lines are low, and the other status lines are high, the troubleshooter would read READ @ STS = 0001 1010 OK.
-Bit numbers 0 (READY) and 7 (POWER FAIL) are zero to indicate a logic low, while other meaningful bits are ones to indicate logic high.
-Bits 2, 5 and 6, which have no meaning for 8080 status lines, are always represented by zeros in the troubleshooter display message.
+For example, if the \overline{WAIT} (bit number 0) and POWER FAIL (bit number 7) lines are low, and all other status lines are high, the troubleshooter would read $READ @ STS = 0001\ 1110\ OK$.
+Bit numbers $0(\overline{WAIT})$ and $7(POWER\ FAIL)$ are zero to indicate a logic low, while other meaningful bits are ones to indicate logic high.
+Bits 5 and 6, which have no meaning as Z80 status lines, are always represented by zeros in the troubleshooter display message.